mfornos/awesome-microservices/README.md

 - [Microservices Resource Guide](http://martinfowler.com/microservices/) - Martin Fowler's choice of articles, videos, books, and podcasts that can teach you more about the microservices architectural style.
 - [Microservice Patterns](http://microservices.io/) - Microservice architecture patterns and best practices.
-- [Microservice AntiPatterns And Pitfalls](https://www.oreilly.com/ideas/microservices-antipatterns-and-pitfalls) - Microservice mostly known antipatterns and pitfalls.
+- [Microservice Antipatterns and Pitfalls](https://www.oreilly.com/ideas/microservices-antipatterns-and-pitfalls) - Microservice mostly known antipatterns and pitfalls.
 - [The 12-Factors App](http://12factor.net) - A methodology for building software-as-a-service applications.

 ## Emerging Technologies